How to Organize and Store Your Board Game Collection: A 2026 Guide

 Divide your games into three tiers:

-My Tier 1 currently includes Azul, Pandemic, and Codenames because those are the games my group actually requests.
+My Tier 1 currently includes Azul, CMYK Wavelength: The Mind Reading Party Game, and Codenames because those are the games my group actually requests.

 Step 3: Store Vertically Whenever Possible

 Vertical storage saves space and prevents the dreaded box-bottom sag.
-The exception is heavy games with lots of components, like Catan or 7 Wonders, where vertical storage causes everything to slide into one corner.
+The exception is heavy games with lots of components, like magilano SKYJO or Hasbro Grab and Go!
+Bundle (4 Pack), where vertical storage causes everything to slide into one corner.
 For those, lay flat or invest in component trays.

 Step 4: Tackle the Component Problem